Vehicle crossing permits – building or altering a driveway

 The construction and maintenance of the crossing is the responsibility of the property owner who requires vehicle access to the street.

-You may need to obtain a road closure permit before a vehicle crossing permit depending on the classification of the street you are building the crossing on.
+You may need to obtain a Temporary Road Occupation permit before a Vehicle Crossing permit depending on the classification of the street you are building the crossing on.

-Local streets do not require a road closure permit.
-All other classifications of streets require a road closure permit.
+Local streets do not require a Temporary Road Occupation permit.
+All other classifications of streets require a Temporary Road Occupation permit.

 Please refer to Melway Online to determine the classification of the street.